Random Gender

-Random Gender was formed in June 1982 when Chippenham based punk rock group The So! announced that they had changed their name.
-The So! was formed in September 1978 by three 13-year-old school friends from Wiltshire's Grittleton House School; twin brothers Jon and Simon Cousins on guitar and bass respectively and Andrew Hawker on expletives and vocals.
+Random Gender was formed in June 1982 when Chippenham-based punk rock group The So! announced that they had changed their name.
+The So! was formed in September 1978 by three 13-year-old school friends from Wiltshire's Grittleton House School: twin brothers Jon and Simon Cousins on guitar and bass respectively, and Andrew Hawker on expletives and vocals.
 In 1980, they were joined by drummer Dave Clifford, later to replace Mark Ollard as drummer for Red Jasper.
 The So! drew their inspiration from Punk bands such as the Skids, Sex Pistols and the Stranglers.
-Their set included punked up versions of rock and roll standards such as "Get Back", "Rock Around The Clock" and the Stone's "(I Can't Get No) Satisfaction", however, from the beginning the Cousins brothers were writing their own material.
-Nevertheless, very few actual gigs were played and even fewer recordings remain, but a recording of The So! performing "Rock Around The Clock" was placed on MySpace in 2009.
+Their set included punked-up versions of rock and roll standards such as "Get Back", "Rock Around the Clock" and the Stone's "(I Can't Get No) Satisfaction", although from the beginning the Cousins brothers were writing their own material.
+Nevertheless, very few gigs were played and even fewer recordings remain, but a recording of The So! performing "Rock Around The Clock" was placed on MySpace in 2009.

-The summer of 1981 saw the departure of Andrew Hawker and David Clifford when band members left school and went their separate ways.
+The summer of 1981 saw the departure of Andrew Hawker and David Clifford when the band members left school and went their separate ways.
 In October 1981, whilst at sixth form in Chippenham's Sheldon and Hardenhuish Schools, the Cousins brothers teamed up with Mark Dunn on keyboards/drums and Richard Pearson on guitar/drums.
-The group practiced in the cellar of Mark's parents house on Chippenham's London Road, developing an underground garage sound from self penned tunes and covers of T. Rex, David Bowie and Lou Reed.
+The group practiced in the cellar of Mark's parents house on Chippenham's London Road, developing an underground garage sound from self-penned tunes and covers of T. Rex, David Bowie and Lou Reed.

 Myke Vince joined the band in the Spring of 1982 and in June the local press carried the story that the band had changed its name.
 The Wiltshire Gazette and Herald ran with 'So... it's Random Gender.'
 In the article Jon Cousins explains "the new name was Myke’s idea and the rest of us think it suits our image better."
-The name actually came from the Ultravox song "My Sex", composed by John Foxx.
+The name came from the Ultravox song "My Sex", composed by John Foxx.

 However, not all the band were happy with the new name and the Wiltshire Gazette and Herald of 29 July 1982 reported that "The bands line up is now Mike Vince (drums), Richard Pearson (guitar), Simon Cousins (bass and vocals) and Jon Cousins (rhythm guitar and vocals)."
 The article reported on the "Gig in the Barn at Sevington Farm", 10 July 1982 where an audience of 150 people saw Random Gender perform their first show at the north Wiltshire home of the Cousins brothers' mother and stepfather, Judith and Roger Pope.